and Windows PC Files

 Disk Image Files

 A Mac disk image is a file based representation of a file system.
-The Mac can mount them so they appear just like a disk drive.
 When a disk image file is opened on a Mac, a disk icon appears just as if a removable disk was inserted.
-There are several different types each with different options.
+There are several different types each with different options and volume formats (APFS, HFS+, etc).
 Below are descriptions of the types TransMac supports:

 It is useful to be able to determine what type of data a file contains and what application should be used to open it.
 This is done by attaching an extension to the name of the file separated by a period.
 A text file would be indicated by a ".txt" extension as in "file.txt" or an acrobat file by ".pdf" as in "document.pdf".
 Each extension can be associated with a single application and assigned a unique icon.
 The appropriate application can then be invoked by clicking the files icon.

 Both Mac and PC can use file extensions but the Mac has an alternate mechanism.
 This consists of two four character fields called the type and creator.
 These fields are stored in the file system separate from the file name and not directly viewable by the user.
 The type field tells the Mac what type of data is in the file.
 This may be "TEXT" to designate a text file or "TIFF" for a tiff graphic image.
 A Mac application can use the type field to show only certain pertinent files in an Open dialog box or to determine how to handle the file.
 The creator field tells the Mac what application should be used to open the file.
 This field is used when a data file is double-clicked to open it.
 These fields are invisible to the user, but can be displayed and changed with special utilities.

 |Copyright © 2018 Acute Systems.
 All rights reserved.
 The contents of these pages are provided "as is" and without warranty of any kind.
 Product and company names mentioned herein may be the trademarks of their respective owners.|